mothesk23/amb-whz/README.md

-# AMB WHZ Zotero Citation Style
+# AMB WHZ Zwickau – Zotero Citation Style

-Zotero citation style for the AMB faculty at Westsächsische Hochschule Zwickau (WHZ).
+Zotero citation style for the AMB faculty at the Westsächsische Hochschule Zwickau (WHZ).

 ## Installation
 1. Download `amb-whz.csl` from this repository.